3ln1c0/nicomultitool/README.md

   - Fake Windows Bug - It just makes your Windows look like it's buggy, but it doesn't do anything harmful to your computer.
   - VPN (SoftEther) - Open a VPN.
 It can be useful to bypass locked pages.
   - Open hideme Proxy - Opens a proxy (hide.me) that can be used to bypass locked pages.
+  - Fake Virus - Executes a ransom message, as if your PC had been infected by Ransomware, but in reality it is fake.
 ![image](https://github.com/3ln1c0/nicomultitool/assets/79100240/27c982a5-2551-4b9b-ae35-b67e00da9beb)